guacsec/guac-docs/supply-chain.md

 ## Step 5: Mark packages as bad when a security incident occurs

 A new security incident has occurred and various communities have pointed out that a particular package is affected.
-In this scenario, the package debian package
+In this scenario, the debian package
 "tzdata" has been found to have a critical vulnerability (yikes!).
-We know the package and the specific version that is vulnerable.
-Can we be proactive with this information and quickly find where this package is being used?
+Now that we know the package and the vulnerable version, can we use this information to quickly find where this package is being used?

 The first step we can take is to mark this package as bad by using the `guacone certify` command.
 This command defaults to assert a negative certification (instead of a positive one), as well as a `justification` to indicate why the package is bad.
 In this case, it is a critical vulnerability: